 The OCR Risk Analysis Initiative, explained

-OCR is now investigating small practices that have never had a breach — because they never did a risk analysis.
+When OCR investigates a small practice — after a breach report, a ransomware attack, a vendor incident, or a patient complaint — the first thing they ask for is the risk analysis.
 Here is what changed in late 2024, what the rule actually requires, and what a defensible answer looks like.

 Most HIPAA enforcement headlines you read are about somebody else: a hospital with a million stolen records, a health plan with a misconfigured cloud bucket, a tech vendor with an unpatched server.
-It is easy to read those stories and conclude that none of this applies to a five-person family practice that has never had a breach.
+It is easy to read those stories and conclude that none of this applies to a five-person family practice that thinks of itself as low-risk.

 That conclusion is now wrong.

 In late 2024, the U.S. Department of Health and Human Services Office for Civil Rights (OCR) launched what it called the Risk Analysis Initiative — a deliberate enforcement focus on covered entities and business associates that have failed the most basic, most repeatedly cited HIPAA requirement: conducting an accurate, thorough, and current risk analysis.
-The Initiative specifically targets the paperwork failure, not the breach.
-You can be investigated, fined, and named in an OCR press release without anyone ever having stolen a single record from you.
+The pattern is distinctive: an incident brings OCR to the door (a breach report, a ransomware attack, a vendor compromise, a patient complaint), the investigation expands to foundational compliance, and the missing or inadequate risk analysis becomes the cited violation that drives the settlement amount — often independent of the underlying incident.

 This article explains what the Initiative is, what the underlying rule actually requires, what the Northeast Radiology settlement (April 2025) tells us about how OCR is enforcing it, and what a defensible answer looks like.
-Every claim cites the underlying CFR section, Federal Register entry, or OCR publication so you can verify it yourself.
+Every claim cites the underlying Code of Federal Regulations (CFR) section, Federal Register entry, or OCR publication so you can verify it yourself.

 What the Risk Analysis Initiative is